Zren/quassel-mobile/ReadMe.md

     * During `on('scroll')` check the `scrollTop`.
 Add a `&before=oldestFetchedMessageId` to the message request, and set `messagesContainer.scrollTop` to `.scrollHeight` after adding the new messages.
 * Geastures using Hammer.js (or it's Ractive equivalent): Swipe up (when at the bottom of the backlog) == reload/fetch more.
 Swipe right/left (open networks list).
 * Format message types (Eg: message.type == Action senderColumn = `*` contentsColumn = `Zren slaps ____`).
+* Add a buffer.hasUnreadMessage buffer.isHighlighted depending on performance.
+    * Would need to `SELECT COUNT(*) FROM backlog WHERE bufferid == ?
+AND messageid > ?
+AND type == Plain/Action` for every visible buffer.
+    * Might make this a seperate API call after `/get_state/` in finished, but would need to refetch the visible buffer list (unless it's cached).
+* Filtering out joins/parts/quits using sql might be causing the performance hit on buffers with a large backlog.